yoctoalex/eap_lab/README.rst

 7. Update Monitoring to Blocking via Postman
 ********************************************

-`a)` Go back to Postman and send the **Update Monitor to Block** request which uses your “account_id” and "EAP record" retrieved in steps above.
+`a)` Go back to Postman and send the **Update Monitor to Block** request which uses your “account_id” and "EAP record" retrieved a few steps above.

 .. figure:: _figures/173.png